ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 ### Learn more about SonarQube

-To learn more about SonarQube, see the [SonarQube article](https://www.ibm.com/cloud/garage/content/learn/tool_sonarqube/){:external} on the IBM Cloud Garage Method.
+To learn more about SonarQube, see [Integrate your SonarQube analysis into your toolchain](https://www.ibm.com/blogs/cloud-archive/2017/06/integrate-sonarqube-analysis-into-your-toolchain/){:external}.